Universality results for zeros of random holomorphic sections: Introduction

 in $L^1(X,\omega^n)$, respectively in the weak sense of currents on $X$. \end{Theorem} \begin{Remark} If the measures $\sigma_p$ verify condition (B) with constants $C_p=\Gamma_\nu$ independent of $p$ then the hypothesis of $(i)$ (and hence of $(ii)$), $\lim_{p\to\infty}\Gamma_\nu A_p^{-\nu}=0$, is automatically verified since by \eqref{e:pc},

+Moreover, the hypothesis of $(iii)$ takes the simpler form $\sum_{p=1}^{\infty}A_p^{-\nu}<\infty$. \end{Remark} An important ingredient in the proof of Theorem \ref{th1} is the asymptotic behavior of the Bergman kernel functions $P_p$ of the spaces $H^0_{(2)}(X,L_p)$ (see \eqref{e:BFS1} for the definition) established in \cite[Theorem 1.1]{CMM}: namely, one has that

-Moreover, the hypothesis of $(iii)$ takes the simpler form $\sum_{p=1}^{\infty}A_p^{-\nu}<\infty$. \end{Remark} If $(L_p,h_p)=(L^p,h^p)$, where $(L,h)$ is a fixed singular Hermitian holomorphic line bundle, Theorem \ref{th1} gives analogues of the equidistribution results from \cite{ShZ99,CM11,CM13,CM13b, CMM} for Gaussian ensembles and \cite{DS06,B6,B7,BL13} for non-Gaussian ensembles on compact normal K\"ahler spaces.
-Note that in this case hypothesis and \eqref{e:domin0} is automatically verified as $c_1(L^p,h^p)=p\,c_1(L,h)$, so we can take $T_0=c_1(L,h)/\|c_1(L,h)\|$, where $\|c_1(L,h)\|:=\int_Xc_1(L,h)\wedge\omega^{n-1}$.
+Theorem \ref{th1} will follow from this using Theorem \ref{th1gen}, which shows, under very general assumptions, that the equidistribution of zeros of random holomorphic sections is a consequence of the asymptotic behavior of the Bergman kernel (see \eqref{e:Bka}).
+A similar approach was used in a different context in \cite[Theorems 1.1 and 1.2]{CM11}.
+If $(L_p,h_p)=(L^p,h^p)$, where $(L,h)$ is a fixed singular Hermitian holomorphic line bundle, Theorem \ref{th1} gives analogues of the equidistribution results from \cite{ShZ99,CM11,CM13,CM13b, CMM} for Gaussian ensembles and \cite{DS06,B6,B7,BL13} for non-Gaussian ensembles on compact normal K\"ahler spaces.
+Note that in this case hypothesis \eqref{e:domin0} is automatically verified as $c_1(L^p,h^p)=p\,c_1(L,h)$, so we can take $T_0=c_1(L,h)/\|c_1(L,h)\|$, where $\|c_1(L,h)\|:=\int_Xc_1(L,h)\wedge\omega^{n-1}$.
 We formulate here a corollary in this situation, for further variations of Theorem \ref{th1} see Section \ref{S:equidist}.

 \begin{Corollary} Let $(X,\omega)$ be a compact normal K\"ahler space and $(L,h)$ be a singular Hermitian holomorphic line bundle on $X$ such that $c_1(L,h)\geq\varepsilon\omega$ for some $\varepsilon>0$.
 For $p\geq1$ let $\sigma_p$ be probability measures on $H^0_{(2)}(X,L^p)$ satisfying condition (B).
 Then the following hold: